 1979: British punk rock band The Clash launched their first tour of North America with a gig at the Commodore Ballroom in Vacouver, British Columbia, Canada.
 Bo Diddley opened for the band during the tour at the request of singer Joe Strummer and bassist Paul Simonon.
 Originally dubbed the “Pearl Harbor ’79 Tour,” it was re-titled the “Give ‘Em Enough Rope Tour” after their newly released second album because their label, Epic Records, was worried about negative reactions from American audiences.
 A week later the band played their first US show at the Berkeley Community Theatre in California.

 1981: Blondie had their third #1 in the US with “The Tide is High,” a song originally recorded in 1962 by John Holt and his Jamaican band The Paragons.
-Blondie’s version had become their fifth UK #1 in November the year before as well an international top 10 hit.
+Blondie’s version became their fifth UK #1 in November the year before as well an international top 10 hit.

 Roosevelt Sykes, blue musician, singer, and pianist also known as “The Honeydripper,” was born in Elmar, AR in 1906.